-The following table sets forth summary historical consolidated financial information for Martin Marietta Materials, Inc. On July 1, 2014, we acquired Texas Industries, Inc. ("TXI"), and the operating results of TXI are included in our financial statements since such date.
-The historical annual consolidated financial information for Martin Marietta Materials, Inc. is derived from the audited consolidated financial statements of Martin Marietta Materials, Inc. as of and for each of the years in the three-year period ended December 31, 2016 incorporated herein by reference.
-The historical consolidated financial information for Martin Marietta Materials, Inc. as of and for the three months ended March 31, 2017 and 2016 has been derived from the unaudited interim consolidated financial statements of Martin Marietta Materials, Inc. incorporated herein by reference and, in the opinion of our management, includes all normal and recurring adjustments that are considered necessary for the fair presentation of the results for the interim periods.
-The historical consolidated financial statements of Martin Marietta Materials, Inc. as of and for the three months ended March 31, 2015 has been derived from the unaudited interim consolidated financial information for Martin Marietta Materials, Inc. as of and for the three months ended March 31, 2015 has been derived from the unaudited interim consolidated financial statements of Martin Marietta Materials, Inc. not included or incorporated by reference herein.
+The following table sets forth summary historical consolidated financial information for Martin Marietta Materials, Inc. The historical annual consolidated financial information for Martin Marietta Materials, Inc. is derived from the audited consolidated financial statements of Martin Marietta Materials, Inc. as of and for each of the years in the three-year period ended December 31, 2019.
 The following information should be read together with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the notes related to those financial statements incorporated herein by reference.
 See "Where you can find more information" and "Incorporation by reference."
 Our historical consolidated financial information may not be indicative of future performance.